with subsequent amendments

-A Master’s degree committee must include at least two persons, one of which shall be the student’s tutor.
+A Master’s degree committee must include at least two persons, one of which shall be the student’s administrative supervisor.
 Those serving on a Master's degree committee shall hold at least a Master's degree and possess knowledge in the field relevant to the Master's project.
 The head of faculty appoints the Master's degree committee, subject to the approval of the faculty postgraduate study committee.
 The role of the Master's degree committee is to supervise the Master's student, ensure the academic quality of the research work, and also that the study progress is in line with the study plan.

 Article 8.
 External examiner.

 The School dean shall appoint external examiners based on recommendations from the faculty postgraduate study committee.
 The external examiner, together with the Master's degree committee, assesses the Master's project, cf. Article 12 of this Regulation.
 External examiners shall have completed at least a Master's degree and be recognised in their academic field.
 If no suitable external examiner outside of the University of Iceland can be found in Iceland, who fulfils the aforementioned requirements, the School dean is authorised to appoint a member of the academic staff of the University to the position, based on recommendations from the faculty postgraduate study committee.